top of page

 By embracing what I term micro data and analysis within the classroom, a revolutionized approach to PLC analysis can be exercised.
 The right data collection systems in the classroom allow teachers to seamlessly integrate data analysis into their daily teaching routines.
 I speak more about micro data collection in this article,

-Ready to enhance PLC data conversations in your school?
-I created a PLC insight survey and video to assess your PLC’s understanding of data.
-Survey results will allow you to provide targeted support and align your PLC's for data-driven conversations.
+Ready to enhance data conversations in your school?
+I have a Data Insight Survey and Video used to assess your teachers' and PLCs understanding of data.
+Survey results will allow you to provide targeted support and align your PLCs for data-driven conversations.
 Get it here!

 bottom of page